Shooting Stars: Watch the Skies for Lyrid Meteor Shower – Peaks April 21 & 22

 The annual Lyrid meteor shower is active from about April 16 to 25.

-Those who want to glimpse this celestial phenomenon should get outside during the night of April 21 and the predawn hours of Monday, April 22.
-As well as the night of April 22 and the predawn hours of Tuesday, April 23rd.
+Those who want to glimpse this celestial phenomenon should get outside during the nights of April 20 and the predawn hours of April 21 and 22.

-Spring Weather: For many in Canada, the spring cloud cover may hinder the views of the shooting stars that you might get to see.
+Spring Weather: For many in Canada, the spring cloud cover may hinder the view of the shooting stars that you might get to see.

 How to see the Lyrid meteor shower: